ietf-rats/draft-birkholz-rats-architecture/draft-birkholz-rats-architecture.md

 Attester:

 : The producer of attestation evidence that has a root of trust for reporting (RTR) and implements a conveyance protocol, authenticates using an attestation credential, consumes assertions about itself and presents it to a consumer of evidence (e.g. a relying party or a verifier).
 Every output of an attester can be appraised via reference values.

-;Interconnect:
-;
-;: A communication channel or secure path between systems that take on RATS roles.
-;Attestation evidence, for example, can be conveyed from an attester to a verifier via an interconnect.
-;Examples include: GPIO pins, an USB link, or the Internet.

 Authentication Checker: